 Active listening techniques include:

-- Nonverbal cues which show understanding such as nodding, eye contact and leaning forward.
+- Using nonverbal cues which show understanding such as nodding, eye contact, and leaning forward

 It’s often easier to learn by reading examples.
 Here are some examples of statements and questions employed with active listening: